HenrikSamuelsson/reading-extreme-c/README.md

 ## About the Book

 This book is not an beginners C programming book.
 If you have never done any programming before you will need to get some prior experience before reading this book.
-Can for example read one or two introductory C programming books first, and then get back to this book that will take your C skills to the next level.
+Can for example read one or two introductory C programming books first, and then get back to this book to take your C skills to the next level.

 ## Chapter 1 - Essential Features

+First chapter discusses a small selection of C features.
+Many of these features are a little more advanced and will in introductory books typically just be briefly explained.
+The strategy used in this book is to intentionally leave out much content on C basics and instead include coverage of more advanced features.

 ### Preprocessor Directives

+### Variable Pointers

+### Some Detail About Functions

+### Function Pointers

+### Structures

 ## Chapter 3 - Object Files